Learn research-based skills and strategies that will make you a more effective couples therapist.

 Additionally you will learn . . .

-PREP is arguably the most successfully disseminated, empirically based approach to helping couples through the use of clear and specific strategies for building emotional safety, managing issues and conflict effectively, deepening the positive bonds of friendship, and strengthening their commitment to a future together.
+PREP is arguably the most successfully disseminated, empirically based approach to helping couples.
+PREP utilizes clear and specific strategies for building emotional safety, managing issues and conflict effectively, deepening the positive bonds of friendship, and strengthening their commitment to a future together.

 The Prevention and Relationship Education Program (PREP) is a research-based approach to teaching couples how to communicate effectively, work as a team to solve problems, manage conflicts without damaging closeness, and preserve and enhance commitment and friendship.